hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 - **Groups**: Sets equipped with an operation (like addition or multiplication) that satisfies certain conditions (closure, associativity, identity element, and inverses).
 - **Share**: Represents a piece of the necessary public/private elements to create signatures.
 In TSS, a threshold number of shares is needed to produce an aggregate signature that the ledger public key can later verify.
-- **Polynomial Commitment**: It enables verification of evaluations of the polynomial at specific points without revealing the entire polynomial.
+- **Polynomial Commitment**: A process that enables evaluations of a polynomial at specific points to be verified without revealing the entire polynomial.
 - **Participant**: Any party involved in the distributed key generation protocol.
-- **Participant Directory**: An address book of Participants of the distributed key generation protocol.
+- **Participant Directory**: An address book of participants of the distributed key generation protocol.

-Each scheme participant will receive its persistent EC private key from an external source and all participants' EC public keys.

 ### Goals
 - **Usability**: Design user-friendly libraries with a public API that are easy to integrate with other projects, such as consensus node and block node.